What Will it Cost to Replace My Windows with New Energy Efficient Windows?

 Grids Glass & Color Choices

 There are several replacement window options that will affect the overall cost of the windows you choose including options such as: color, locks, grids, number of panes and any designer glass.
+The replacement window with the least options will reduce the cost.

 Your new replacement windows can come with a variety of exterior color options for the jambs (frames) such as white, tan, bronze and brown.
+The white replacement windows are usually the least in cost.

 Interior options can be a bit more extensive with the same colors offered as for the exterior as well as additional options such as: woodgrain finishes (like pine, oak, cherry and pecan).
 If you were to choose a different color for the outside than what is selected for the inside, this will also quickly increase the cost of the window price due to a more extensive manufacturing process of producing a two color window jamb (frame).
 Most homeowners go with the same color inside and out.